-If you’re anything like me, after the year-end festivities, you’re excited to finally close the door to the year and welcome the new year.
+If you’re anything like me, after the year-end festivities, you’re excited to finally close out the year and welcome the new.
+Just the thought of a fresh start and how this will be your year is so energizing.

-Before you blaze into the future to think about what you want to accomplish in the new year, there’s a vital step that you have to take.
-As the new year begins, many people think that the very first step is goal-setting.
+But wait a minute!
+Before you blaze into the future and start thinking about what you want to accomplish in the new year, there’s an important step you have to take first.
+As the new year begins, most people start goal-setting right away.
+Why?
+Because it’s fun, exciting, and quite simple, especially if you already know what you want.

-However, goal-setting is NOT the first step in creating an amazing year.
+However, goal-setting is not the first step in creating your best year yet!

 The first step is reflecting.

-In order to set yourself up for success, you must reflect on the past year so that you walk into the new year with the right insights.
+To set yourself up to achieve your definition of success, you must reflect on this past year so you walk into the new year with the right mindset, insights, intentions, and focus.

-I know this seems obvious but most people don’t take the time to do this step and actually resist it–and for good reason!
+Now, I know this seems obvious but most people don’t take the time to do this and actually resist it–and for good reason!
+I mean, think about it, if in this past year you’ve faced challenges, had setbacks, or dealt with a life-altering situation, reflecting would probably be the last thing you’d want to do.

-However, if you don’t take the time and reflect, you risk missing out on an opportunity to set the right goals that will improve your life in a meaningful way.
+The bottom line is that if you don’t take the time to reflect, you risk missing out on an opportunity to move forward with the kind of closure and clarity that sparks life-changing growth.

 There’s power in reflection.

-Looking into your past for what worked, didn’t work, lessons learned and what you accomplished is a powerful exercise.
-A simple reflection can be life-changing and will help you create your goals more strategically.
+Looking into your past for what worked, didn’t work, lessons learned, and what you accomplished is a powerful exercise.
+A simple reflection can help you create your life more strategically.

-Grab a piece of paper, a pen and answer the questions below like your future depends on it…because it does!
+Grab a notebook, a pen, some chocolate, and turn on some music if you’d like!
+It’s time to reflect on these questions like your future depends on it…because it does!

-Here are 5 simple questions to help you reflect on this year:
+Here are 5 simple questions to help you reflect on this past year to create your best year yet:

 1. If you had to describe your past year in 3 words, what would it be?

-- Think about what had you feeling fired up.
-Was it working on a new project, meeting new people, reading books, learning new concepts, teaching, taking action, sharing, connecting with loved ones, working out, eating healthy or traveling?
+Think about when you felt fired up this year.
+Was it while working on a new project, meeting new people, reading a good book, learning new concepts, teaching, making important decisions, being generous, spending time with loved ones, working out, eating healthy, or traveling?

 3. When did you feel at your lowest this year and why?

-- Think about your lowest points in the year and why you felt that way.
-Was it an unfortunate event, a failure, a mistake, a disappointment in yourself, a time when you felt lost, a misunderstanding with a family member or friend?
-I want you to spend some time thinking about this one!
-I promise that you’ll gain new insights that will help you make this upcoming year the best yet!
+Think about your lowest point in the year and why you felt that way.
+Was it an unfortunate situation, a health scare, a failure, a mistake, a tragedy, a disappointment in yourself, a time when you felt lost, a misunderstanding with a family member, or a friend?
+Spend some time thinking about this one!
+I promise that you’ll gain new insights about yourself.
 It’s difficult to get this type of clarity and closure any other way.

 4. What lessons have you learned?